Jaws or Abyss?

 👌

-His companion, on the other hand, often does not need advice from anyone.
-At most, he will deign to ask questions about the depth.
-Explaining that he can go beyond the 25 or 30 meters maximum announced at the briefing.
-That's how it is: some males don't see the point of doing so-called "recreational" or "leisure" diving, without decompression.
-And they have even more difficulty to understand that in some exotic places, where the water is warm and full of fish, there is not always a rescue unit or a decompression chamber nearby...
+Her companion, on the other hand, doesn't often need anyone's advice.
+At most, he'll deign to ask questions about depth.
+Explaining that he can go well beyond the maximum 25 or 30 meters announced at the briefing.
+That's how it is: some males just don't see the point of doing so-called "recreational" or "leisure" diving, without decompression.
+And they find it even harder to understand that in certain exotic locations, where the water is warm and full of fish, there isn't always a rescue unit or decompression chamber nearby...

-As a result, this kind of guy will empty his air tank at full speed, wanting to go down too much, to swim too much.
-You can spot him quickly, underwater: he is the one who waves his arms and legs like a madman, stirring up the bottom, making the fish run away...
+As a result, this kind of guy will empty his air tank at breakneck speed, trying too hard to descend, too hard to swim.
+You can spot him quickly underwater: he's the one waving his arms and legs like crazy, stirring up the bottom, scaring the fish away...

 Moreover, he is also the kind of person who gets offended if he has to get back on the boat before the others, with one of the guides, simply because he has sucked all his air.